 At 7-year-old, Sharon Kaye Edwards was teased and bullied because of the loss of her older brother in a car accident that caused her to cry constantly.
 The news of his death was devastating to the entire family; however, amid family members offering comfort, Sharon was overlooked and left to deal with the tragedy alone.
-The onslaught of the name-calling and hurtful words left her feeling "INVISIBLE" and wishing that she could disappear completely forever.
-When Sharon was 10, she was bullied again due to her short stature and curly hair; no one knew how much of a lasting impact bullying and the death of Sharon's brother would have on her and the many other self-destructive doors that would swing open.
-As a result, Sharon suffered from depression, low self-esteem, low self-worth; she also dealt with molestation and an eating disorder.
-However, she uses her testimony to share the power of her faith!
-Sharon survived the deadly Covid 19 with double pneumonia in both lungs in 2020; her victory cry is "BUT GOD"!
+The onslaught of the name-calling and hurtful words left her feeling "INVISIBLE" and wishing she could disappear completely forever.

-Sharon is an award-winning author, speaker, playwright, executive producer, anti-bullying activist, and entrepreneur, making a notable impact in the lives of youth since 2012.
+Miss Edwards, originally from Greenville, Mississippi, is an award-winning author, speaker, playwright, executive producer, anti-bullying activist, and entrepreneur, making a notable impact in the lives of youth since 2012.
 Along with her husband, celebrity photographer Ellery Edwards, she founded the non-profit organization I AM INVISIBLE Bullying and Suicide Campaign and the "BE YOU TALENT SHOWCASE."
-I AM Invisible is the dominant anti-bullying and anti-suicide organization in the Greater Nashville area.
+I AM INVISIBLE is the dominant anti-bullying and anti-suicide organization in the Clarksville/Nashville area.
 The campaign has been featured on Talk of the Town Nashville, Fox 17, WSMV Channel 5 News, and the front page of The Leaf-Chronicle Newspaper.
-Sharon's story of being bullied was published in an international magazine called It's My Hair!
-Magazine based out of Atlanta, Georgia.
+In addition, Sharon's story of being bullied was published in an international magazine called It's My Hair!

-Sharon is also the CEO and founder of SKE Publishing, which coordinates and directs programs to empower and educate children, parents, teachers, and community leaders.
-In 2021 Sharon was selected to be a part of the Clarksville Montgomery County School System Leadership Class of 2022.
+Sharon's love for the youth, young adults, and her community causes her to wear many hats.
+She also serves as the CEO and founder of SKE Publishing, which coordinates and directs programs to empower and educate children, parents, teachers, and community leaders.